Our People

 Tina Saupe

-at the Uppsala University (Sweden).
+Tina - postdoctoral research fellow at the Department of Organismal Biology (Human Evolution) at Uppsala University (Sweden).
 During her doctoral studies conducted at the Institute of Genomics at the University of Tartu (Estonia), she focused on the investigation of ancient genomes from the Italian Peninsula before the common era.
 Tina was awarded with a grant from the Wenner-Gren Foundation to continue her research in Sweden.
 Her research focus is the correlation between shifts in ancestral genetic components and socio-cultural-related patterns.
-For the Ancestors project, Tina generates and analyses genome-wide data from the Italian Peninsula and the Balkan.
+For the Ancestors project, Tina generated and analysed genome-wide data from the Italian Peninsula and the Balkan.

 Advisory Board